 If you’re in Osaka this summer and want to escape the heat, we have all the best day trips to give you a breath of fresh air!

 1. Countryside and canals in Kurashiki

 Being on the water is instantly cooling, even if it’s only psychological (not exactly dealing with sea breezes here).
 But that’s reason enough to go to Kurashiki for the day.
 You can float along the willow-lined canals and admire the old rice warehouses in the Bikan-chiku area (meaning “beautiful views”).
 Many of them have now been turned into cafes, shops and galleries.

 Back on land, there are local museums including traditional residences, a cotton mill factory, and Japan’s oldest Western Art Museum.
-Although Kurashiki is the prefecture’s second largest city, if you stick to the Edo-period area, you’d never know it.
+Although Kurashiki is Okayama Prefecture’s second largest city, if you stick to the Edo-period area, you’d never know it.

 If you have the JR Pass, go from Shin-Osaka to Okayama, then to Kurashiki for free (well kind of!) in 1 hour and 25 minutes.

 2. Sun, sea and sand at Nishikinohama Beach

 One of Osaka’s 100 most scenic greenery spots, this beach is the perfect spot to watch the sun setting over Osaka Bay after a day spent relaxing in the sand.
 The beach’s name means “two colors” and refers to the white sand and green pine trees which line it.

-Getting there: From Osaka Station catch the JR Yamatoji Line to Shinimamiya and change to the Airport Express to Izumiotsu or Kishiwada.
-Change again there to the Nakai Local to Nishikinohama.
+From Osaka Station, catch the Osaka Loop Line to Shin-Imamiya Station.
+Change to the Airport Express to Kishiwada.
+Change again there to the Nankai Local to Nishikinohama.

 3. Sunsets and architecture on Awaji Island

 One of the island highlights is the Yumebutai Gardens designed by architect Tadao Ando.
 The gardens cover sloping hills and the view from the top is hard to beat.
 Plus there’s a elevator to get you there if you don’t fancy the stairs in the summer heat.
 Ando also designed a modern underground temple called Honpukuji, which you can see through a pool of water!